 The blog can also depend on the theme you are using.
 Sometimes the theme may have options to customize where and how your blog is seen by visitors to your website.

 The complete list may change with or without notice.
-We use the most popular, most updated and most downloaded signals from the WordPress.org collection to suggest free themes and install about 20 – 30 for you.
+We use the most popular, most updated and most downloaded signals from the WordPress.org collection to suggest free themes and install 9 into your dashboard.
 We do not endorse them or recommend any one over another.
+We just provide you with these options as well as the built in default WordPress theme.

 When it comes to paid themes, there are quite a few of them out there.
 We can only recommend the ones we’ve used ourselves and from reputable sources.